infinity-sandbox/predictive-monitoring/readme.rst

 3. Grant execution permissions to the installation shell script: `chmod +x initializeAnalyticsSignals.sh`
 4. Run the installation script to set up the system: `./initializeAnalyticsSignals.sh`
 5. Open the application at `http://0.0.0.0:3000`

+More information can be found in the `docs/`